 Oatmeal is more commonly thought of as a "diet food," but it can help you gain weight too.
-In fact, making healthy diet foods — like oatmeal and milk — part of your meal plan as you gain weight ensures you're getting lots of nutritional value, instead of packing on the pounds by eating junk food.
+In fact, making healthy diet foods — like oatmeal and milk — part of your meal plan as you gain weight ensures you're getting lots of nutritional value, instead of packing on the pounds by eating fast food.

 If you're looking to gain weight, opt for higher-calorie milks (like whole milk) and use calorie-dense toppings to boost the energy content of your oatmeal (like nuts, cacao nibs and protein powder).

 Choose Whole or Chocolate Milk